erictepper/comment-transcriber-for-reddit/README.md

 output/ contains the output .rtf files of the test cases I have written.

 #### To-do
-1. Create function that handles unordered/ordered list html parsing.
-2. Add support for emojis.
+1. Add support for emojis.
-3. Change _write_comment_chain from DFS implementation to bottom-up transcription for potential speed increase.
+2. Change _write_comment_chain from DFS implementation to bottom-up transcription for potential speed increase.
-4. Remove testing code from redscriber.py.
+3. Remove testing code from redscriber.py.
-5. Write version info.
+4. Write version info.
-6. Write privacy policy.
+5. Write privacy policy.

 #### Credits